Attempts to overturn the 2020 United States presidential election: November 2020

-"Alternate" electors
+"Fake" electors

+On November 3, Gregory Jacob wrote to Marc Short that it would be undesirable for the public to perceive Vice President Pence as if he had prejudged "questions concerning disputed electoral votes".

-On November 4, White House Chief of Staff Mark Meadows received a text message calling for an "aggressive strategy" of having the Republican-led legislatures of three uncalled states "just send their own electors to vote and have it go to the [Supreme Court]."
+On November 4, White House Chief of Staff Mark Meadows received a text message calling for an "aggressive strategy" of having the Republican-led legislatures of three uncalled states "just send their own electors to vote and have it go to the [Supreme Court]".
 This was reportedly sent by Trump's secretary of energy, Rick Perry.

 On November 5, Donald Trump Jr. sent a text message to Meadows outlining paths to subvert the Electoral College process and ensure his father a second term.
+Excerpts from the message are:

-The message said: "It's very simple.
+It's very simple.
 We have multiple paths.
 We control them all.
 We have operational control.
 Total leverage.
 Moral high ground.
-POTUS must start second term now."
-It continued, "Republicans control 28 states Democrats 22 states.
-Once again Trump wins," adding, "We either have a vote WE control and WE win OR it gets kicked to Congress 6 January 2021."
+POTUS must start second term now.
+Republicans control 28 states Democrats 22 states.
+Once again Trump wins.
+We either have a vote WE control and WE win OR it gets kicked to Congress 6 January 2021.

 Biden had not yet been declared the winner at the time of the text.
 Trump Jr. testified to the House select committee on May 3, 2022, that he had not written the message and did not recall who had, but that the idea had "sounded plausible" and was "the most sophisticated" plan he'd heard, although it concerned "things I don't necessarily, you know, know too much about".

 On November 9, Ginni Thomas, wife of Supreme Court Justice Clarence Thomas, emailed 29 Arizona lawmakers, including Russell Bowers and Shawnna Bolick, encouraging them to pick "a clean slate of Electors" and telling them that the responsibility was "yours and yours alone".

 On November 18, James R. Troupis, a lawyer for the Trump campaign in Wisconsin, received a memo from Boston attorney Kenneth Chesebro outlining a plan to create and submit alternate slates of electors in contested states.

 Another memo three weeks later went to Wisconsin and several other contested states.
 The memos are evidence that within weeks of the election, the Trump campaign was focusing on January 6, 2021, as the "hard deadline" for determining the outcome of the election.

 The White House Counsel's Office reportedly reviewed the plans to use alternate electors and deemed them not to be legally sound.